steveabner/MyDFIR-SOC-Analyst-challenge/README.md

 - Kibana

 ### Elasticsearch
-- Elasticsearch is a free, open-source tool designed for fast data search and analysis.
-It organizes data effectively, making it easy to locate the information you need.
-I will be using it to store Windows event logs, syslogs, and firewall logs, allowing me to sift through large volumes of data in real time.
-It’s commonly used alongside Kibana, which helps visualize the data for better insights.
+- I will use Elasticsearch to store Windows event logs, syslogs, and firewall logs, enabling real-time analysis of large data volumes.
+It is often paired with Kibana, which helps visualize the data for improved insights.
 <!--Logs from the Windows and Ubuntu servers will be forwarded to the Elastic & Kibana server via designated agents.